ratschlab/immunopepper/README.md

 - `--interm-dir-cancer`: Default = ''.
 Custom scratch directory path to save the intermediate files for the cancer samples.
 If not specified, the intermediate files will be saved to the output directory, specified under `--output-dir`.

 *Optional input helper parameters*: These parameters are used for a better understanding of the input files.
+- `--ids-cancer-samples`: List of all cancer samples on which to apply filtering.
+It is a list with the cancer sample id as provided in the expression matrix. #TODO: Is this correct?.
+If `--paths-cancer-samples` are provided they should be given in the same order.
+- `--mut-cancer-samples`: List of mutation modes corresponding to each cancer sample.
+The list should have the same number of entries as `--ids-cancer-samples`.
+The possible values are: ['ref', 'somatic','germline', 'somatic_and_germline'].
+If `--paths-cancer-samples` are provided they should be given in the same order.
 - `--expression-fields-c`: Default = ['segment_expr', 'junction_expr'].
-This argument is used to provide the name of the segment and junction expression field in the cancer file. #TODO: check exactly to which files this is looking at.
+This argument is used to provide the name of the segment and junction expression field in the cancer file. #TODO: check exactly to which files this is looking at. #TODO: remove?
+Not existing anymore in development

 *Optional general input files parameters*: Parameters for the input files that are used regardless of the filtering method.
 - `--whitelist-normal`: Default = None.
 File containing the whitelist of normal samples.
 If provided, only the samples in the whitelist will be retrieved and further studied.Format: Tab separated file without a header, with a single column containing sample names.